Rifqa Bary: Return to Ohio and cancer diagnosis

-Adult Life
+Adult life

 In September 2010 after turning 18, Bary was granted residency in the United States.
-Rifqa Bary eventually went on to study biology in college and became an evangelist.
-During her time in college Rifqa was able to go on a mission trip to India.
-On November 6, 2015 Bary became a legal US Citizen after she turned 23.
+She eventually went on to study biology in college and became an evangelist.
+During her time in college she was able to go on a mission trip to India.
+On November 6, 2015 Bary became a legal US citizen after she turned 23.
 On July 15, 2015 Rifqa had surgery to receive a prosthetic eye.
-Rifqa became a writer and signed with WaterBrook Press in 2014.
-On May 19, 2015 she released her debut book "Hiding in the Light: Why I Risked Everything to Leave Islam and Follow Jesus".
-Rifqa has since graduated from college with a degree in philosophy.
+She became a writer and signed with WaterBrook Press in 2014.
+On May 19, 2015 she released her debut book, Hiding in the Light: Why I Risked Everything to Leave Islam and Follow Jesus.
+Bary has since graduated from college with a degree in philosophy.
 She is now pursuing a career in law.